- Information on Freedom of Information Act (FOIA)

 When a request is denied or denied in part:

-- If the request is denied or denied in part, the FOIA Coordinator will issue a Notice of Denial which shall provide in the applicable circumstance:
+If the request is denied or denied in part, the FOIA Coordinator will inform you of the basis for its denial in a written notice.
+Reasons the request may be denied include:

 Requests to inspect public records: